TL;DR / Quick Verdict

 https://app.com/dashboard. - The Server Bottleneck: A Node.js server receives the request.
 It holds the connection open while it makes database calls, fetches API data, and executes React’s

-renderToString()method to generate the full HTML structure in server memory. - The First Paint: The server sends the massive HTML string to the browser.
+renderToString()method to generate the full HTML structure in server memory. - The First Paint: The server sends the full HTML string to the browser.
 The browser paints it instantly.
 The user sees the full dashboard immediately.
 Excellent SEO.

 - The Uncanny Valley (Hydration): The page looks finished, but it is dead.
 Clicking a button does nothing.
 In the background, the browser downloads the React JavaScript bundle and executes it.
 React maps its Virtual DOM over the existing HTML and attaches event listeners.
 This CPU-heavy process is called Hydration.